top of page

 Out of the pool of the Venice Pavilion rises a 2-meter-tall child, grasping a bronze anchor with glass chain.
 "Looking for the Ark" serves as a beacon of hope and steadfastness.
 The sculpture anchors future generations in the depths of heritage and history while looking towards the horizon of possibility.

-At Tesa 99, Koen Vanmechelen presents ‘Noah’s Ark’, a contemporary interpretation of the iconic Venetian water bus — the Vaporetto — transformed into a floating gallery.
+At Venice Airport Marco Polo (VCE), Koen Vanmechelen presents ‘Noah’s Ark’, a contemporary interpretation of the iconic Venetian water bus — the Vaporetto — transformed into a floating gallery.
 This vessel, carrying a microcosm of our world, serves as a call to reimagine our world.

 About the artist